Total Revenue

 A lower CAC indicates more efficient marketing and better return on ad spend.

-First-Order Contribution Margin
+First-Order Contribution Margin per New Customer

 BEROAS (Breakeven ROAS)